 I am a senior researcher at the Peace Research Institute Oslo, PRIO.
 I am also an affiliated researcher at the Department of Political Science at the University of Oslo, working on the project Disentangling the Economic Effects of Political Institutions (DEEPI), which seeks to study the historical (and contemporary) causal links between aspects of democratic institutions, economic growth and inequality.
-My CV can be found here.

 My research interests cover a range of topics within the broader umbrellas of internal armed conflict, regime stability and economic development.
 Currently, my work can be organized as follows: